Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

             [--insecure] [--latest] [--no-proxy] [--no-summary]
             [--timeout TIMEOUT] [--url FEED_URL] [-w WARN]

-Warns on new feed items of an RSS or Atom feed.
-Does not warn any more if you acknowledge the warning in Icingaweb2, and/or if a given amount of time is over.
+Monitors an RSS or Atom feed for new entries and alerts when new items appear within a configurable time window (default: 3 days).
+If Icinga callback is enabled, the alert is automatically cleared once the corresponding service is acknowledged in Icinga.
+After the time window expires, the alert clears regardless of acknowledgement status.

 options:
   -h, --help            show this help message and exit